tq-systems/meta-tqmx86/README.md

 ## Known issues

-- linux-intel:
-  - The kernel contains calls to `trace_printk()`, which should only be used for debugging.
-The kernel warns about this during boot.
 - The both-edges IRQ trigger of the TQMx86 GPIO driver will report multiple falling or rising edge events in a row instead of alternating between the two when the edges are received faster than they can be reported
-- TQMx110EB:
-  - DisplayPort DP3 of the MB-COME6-4 does not work
-  - Microphone input of MB-COME6-4 does not work
 - A warning with backtrace from the i915 driver is printed to the kernel log when booting with LVDS enabled
-- TQMxE40S:
+- No default `asound.state` is provided.
+Manual mixier configuration (amixer/ alsamixer) is required to enable audio recording from Line-in or Mic inputs.
+- After switching the framebuffer to graphical mode (using `fb-test` or similar), it is not possible to return to text mode.
+Commands like `chvt` or restarting getty on the VTs will hang.
+- In some configurations, possibly depending on the display resolution, fb-test shows a cut-off test image instead of filling the whole screen.

+The following issues are caused by the BIOS and not the Linux BSP:

-  - There is no driver support for the eSPI UART controller of the MB-SMARC-3 (SER4/SER5)
+- TQMxE40S: The eSPI UART controller of the MB-SMARC-3 (SER4/SER5) can't be used
+- TQMxE40S: In the default BIOS configuration, Linux will warn about a deferred driver probe after boot.
+To avoid the warning, disable SPI0 or set DMA2 to "host owned" in the BIOS setup.
+- TQMx110EB/TQMx120UC: The USB controller may stop working after reboot with some BIOS versions.